 We recognise that there may be risks associated with apprenticeship programmes, such as the risk of the employer no longer being able to support a student.
-The Apprenticeship Steering Group has been established to oversee the arrangements for the establishment and management of degree apprenticeships and continues to review the arrangements for apprenticeship programmes as we develop apprenticeship provision.
+The Apprenticeship Steering Group has been established to oversee the arrangements for the establishment and management of degree apprenticeships and continues to review the arrangements for apprenticeship programmes and contracts as we develop apprenticeship provision.

 Overseas campuses (Dubai, Mauritius) and franchise partners

 The risk that we close a programme at our Hendon campus that is delivered at one of our overseas campuses or franchised partners is low.
 We maintain relationships with local regulators so that we are aware of pending changes in local regulation or culture and can plan accordingly.
 We appoint link tutors and programme leaders who manage the relationship between the programmes offered at our Hendon campus and our overseas campuses and franchise partners.
 We will always ensure that students can complete their programmes.

 The risk that students at a collaborative partner organisation are no longer able to study a Middlesex University programme because of closure or financial failure of the collaborative partner organisation is low.
 We have arrangements in place to oversee the financial and quality standing of collaborative partners.
 Memoranda of Co-operation between Middlesex University and the collaborative partner set out the terms under which a programme can be offered by a collaborative partner.
 All partners have contingency plans in place which identifies the arrangements that will be used should the specific partner and/or programme close or fail as a result of financial or other means.
 If a partner were to close we would implement the arrangements detailed in the plan.

 Refund and Compensation